Miss Maryland USA

 The first Miss USA winner from Maryland, Mary Leona Gage, won Miss USA 1957.
 However, she was later discovered to be a mother of two sons and was therefore dethroned.
 In 2012, Nana Meriwether placed 1st runner-up, but became Miss USA 2012 when Olivia Culpo won Miss Universe 2012.

-Six Maryland titleholders are former Miss Maryland Teen USAs.
-These four all reigned in the early 1990s, and in fact four out of six titleholders from 1990 to 1995 were former teens.
+Seven Maryland titleholders are former Miss Maryland Teen USAs.
+These four all reigned in the early 1990s, and in fact four out of seven titleholders from 1990 to 1995 were former teens.
 Only four Miss Maryland USA has competed at Miss America.

 From 2006 to 2008, each woman who won Miss Maryland USA was the previous year's first runner-up.

-Caleigh Shade of Cumberland was crowned Miss Maryland USA 2022 on May 15, 2022 at Bethesda North Marriott Hotel and Conference Center in Rockville.
-She represented Maryland for the title of Miss USA 2022.
+Lexia Gillette of Chevy Chase was crowned Miss Maryland USA 2025 on August 24, 2025 at Bethesda North Marriott Hotel and Conference Center in Rockville.
+She will represent Maryland at Miss USA 2025.